 But inter-island flights will also cost you time.
 You’ll have to factor in the time it takes to drive to the airport, drop off the rental car, check-in for the flight, fly, land, deplane, pick up your baggage, rent a new car and drive to your new accommodation.
 This can take up the majority of a single day despite the fact that inter-island flights are usually less than 45 minutes long.
 In the end, you’ll have to ask yourself if island hopping is worth it.
 After all, time is the most precious thing you have on the islands.

-Southwest Airlines is now flying to Hawaii from the California cities of Oakland, San Jose, Sacramento, and San Diego.
-The airline has also announced plans to join Hawaiian and Mokulele for inter-island flight routes.
+Southwest Airlines is now flying to Hawaii.
+The airline also flies inter-island flight routes.
 This is causing a fare war that will benefit the consumer.

-The entrance of Southwest into the market is a game-changer for Hawaii vacation planners, especially for those looking to fly between islands.
+The entrance of Southwest into the market was a game-changer for Hawaii vacation planners, especially for those looking to fly between islands.
 Southwest only operates one type of airplane fleetwide -- The Boeing 737 -- while Hawaiian and Mokulele fly small planes for inter-island routes.
-There will be many more seats available for island hopping once Southwest is wheels-up on the islands, and that should drop inter-island flight prices dramatically.
+There will be many more seats available for island hopping once Southwest is wheels-up on the islands, and that should drop inter-island flight prices dramatically (some one way flights are as low as $39).
 But that’s not the only way Southwest changes the Hawaii vacation game for your benefit.

 Southwest Airlines is unique.
 It is the only airline in America that does not charge hidden fees whatsoever.
 Each passenger gets two free checked bags as well as free carry-on luggage.
 Each passenger can choose their own seat at no extra cost.
 And each passenger can change or cancel a flight without paying a fee all the way up to 10 minutes before departure.